 Just think on this for a moment.
 As the beach bonfire rages stronger and brighter, the harsh Far North Queensland sun goes down over the Great Barrier Reef.
 You crack open another coldie with your best mate and you cheers to the phenomenal times ahead.

 You’ve got 33 of your friends – and their friends – socialising in the still-warm tropical air as the night creeps up.
 No neighbours to worry about, no noise complaints to deal with.
 You can do whatever you want, because you and the fellas just bought Pumpkin Island for $25 million.

 The private island has four cabins and two bungalows in its current state as an eco-retreat, making it capable of housing 34 people in total.
 It’s completely self-service, so you need to bring with you what you need and take home what you don’t use.

-For more information visit pumpkinisland.com.au
+For more information visit knightfrank.com.au